MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 ## Investigate

-Natasha signs in to [Microsoft Copilot for Security](https://securitycopilot.microsoft.com/).
+Natasha starts her investigation by signing in to [Microsoft Copilot for Security](https://securitycopilot.microsoft.com/).

 ### Get user details

 Natasha starts by looking up details of the flagged user: karita@woodgrovebank.com.
-She reviews the user’s profile details such as job title, department, manager, and contact information.
+She reviews the user’s profile information such as job title, department, manager, and contact information.
 She also checks the user’s assigned roles, applications, and licenses to understand what applications and services the user has access to.

+She uses the following prompts to get the information she needs:

-- Give me all user details for karita@woodgrovebank.com and extract the user Object ID.
+- *Give me all user details for karita@woodgrovebank.com and extract the user Object ID.*
-- Is this user's account enabled?
+- *Is this user's account enabled?*
-- When was the password last changed or reset for karita@woodgrovebank.com?
+- *When was the password last changed or reset for karita@woodgrovebank.com?*
-- Does karita@woodgrovebank.com have any registered devices in Microsoft Entra?
+- *Does karita@woodgrovebank.com have any registered devices in Microsoft Entra?*
-- What are the authentication methods that are registered for karita@woodgrovebank.com if any?
+- *What are the authentication methods that are registered for karita@woodgrovebank.com if any?*

 ### Get risky user details

-Natasha next checks to see why karita@woodgrovebank.com was flagged as a risky user.
-She reviews the risk level of the user (low, medium, high, or hidden), the risk detail (e.g., sign-in from unfamiliar location), and the risk history (changes in risk level over time).
+To understand why karita@woodgrovebank.com was flagged as a risky user, Natash starts looking at the risky user details.
+She reviews the risk level of the user (low, medium, high, or hidden), the risk detail (for example, sign-in from unfamiliar location), and the risk history (changes in risk level over time).
 She also checks the risk detections and the recent risky sign-ins, looking for suspicious sign-in activity or impossible travel activity.

 You must use an account that is authorized to administer ID Protection for this skill to return risk information.

+She uses the following prompts to get the information she needs:

-- What is the risk level, state, and risk details for karita@woodgrovebank.com?
+- *What is the risk level, state, and risk details for karita@woodgrovebank.com?*
-- What is the risk history for karita@woodgrovebank.com?
+- *What is the risk history for karita@woodgrovebank.com?*
-- List the recent risky sign-ins for karita@woodgrovebank.com.
+- *List the recent risky sign-ins for karita@woodgrovebank.com.*
-- List the risk detections details for karita@woodgrovebank.com.
+- *List the risk detections details for karita@woodgrovebank.com.*

-### Get group memberships

-Natasha then reviews the groups that the user is a part of.
-She checks the group type (security, distribution, or Office 365), membership type (assigned or dynamic), and the group’s owners in the group details.
-She also reviews the group’s roles to determine what permissions it has for managing resources.

-- Get the Microsoft Entra user groups that karita@woodgrovebank.com is a member of.
-Put information in table format.
-- Tell me more about the Finance Department group.
-- Who are the owners of the Finance Department group?
-- What roles does this group have?

 ### Get sign-in logs details